ibm-cloud-docs/natural-language-understanding/entity-types-v2.md

 The following tables list the entity types and subtypes that are used in the _Version 2_ entity type system.
 {: shortdesc}

 The entity type system that {{site.data.keyword.nlushort}} uses differs based on which version date and which language you are using.

-For more details, see the [Entity types systems](/docs/natural-language-understanding?topic=natural-language-understanding-entity-type-systems) page.
+The _Version 1_ entity type system is deprecated.
+As of 11 July 2023, the v1 Entities type system will no longer be available.
+To understand which _Version 1_ entity types have been added to or removed in _Version 2_, see the [Entity type systems](/docs/natural-language-understanding?topic=natural-language-understanding-entity-type-systems) page.
+{: note}

 ## Entity types
 {: #types-version-2}